HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_scaling.md

 ## Use of `HorizontalPodAutoscalers` in DX 9.5 Deployments using Helm

-The following DX 9.5 applications can be configured to leverage `HorizontalPodAutoscalers` for Kubernetes and OpenShift based automated scaling:
+The following DX 9.5 applications can be configured to leverage `HorizontalPodAutoscalers` for Kubernetes based automated scaling:

 -   Core
 -   Content Composer